 To support transit, Birmingham has relatively little work to do, already having a well established downtown along Woodward.
-Most significantly, Birmingham needs to add residents to Downtown, which is proposed in greater detail in following chapters.
+Most significantly, Birmingham needs to add residents to Downtown, which is detailed in following chapters.
 Residents Downtown would also be located along the regional transit corridor, more readily users of that service and able to reduce car dependency as a result.
 The Rail District also needs to secure a connection to the Troy Transit Center and add residents and businesses.
 This is also discussed in later chapters.
 Concerning facilities, the City needs to improve transit stops with covered seating areas and real-time information, along with nearby covered bike parking.

-For Birmingham, regional transportation will mean relatively little for residents who are further from Downtown without an internal circulator.
-A circulator, autonomous or otherwise, would also improve access around the City to residents who have difficulties walking and biking during the winter months.
-A circulator within Birmingham should be accessible within neighborhoods, potentially paired with a bicycle boulevard network, and have a few diversions to high-frequency destinations like Seaholm.
-Overall this would provide greater access to residents and reduce some parking issues Downtown and also at Seaholm.
+For Birmingham, regional transportation doesn't serve residents who are further from Downtown.
+An internal circulator, defined by a limited route operating exclusively within Birmingham, providing access to destinations throughout the City, would address this limitation.
+Different types of circulator vehicles may be applicable because circulators don't require high seating capacity.
+A circulator within Birmingham should be accessible within neighborhoods and include diversions to high-frequency destinations like Seaholm.
+This would provide greater access to residents, including those who have difficulties walking and biking, and reduce some parking demand Downtown and also at Seaholm.